Empanadas may not exist ONLY in Argentina, but the best empanadas definitely do.

-El Perón Perón in Palermo Hollywood was featured on Netflix’s Somebody Feed Phil and the empandas do not disappoint.
+El Perón Perón in Palermo Soho was featured on Netflix’s Somebody Feed Phil and the empandas do not disappoint.

 Get the ossobuco (oxtail).
 It’s not a purely empanada restaurant so make a reservation for a full dinner.

-El Santa Evita pays homage to the country’s most infamous political figure but I’m here for the empanadas.
+El Santa Evita, just around the corner from Peron Peron, pays homage to the country’s most infamous political figure but I’m here for the empanadas.

 Try their empanadas salteñas, served complete with the hot sauce typical to Salta.

 Everything on the menu is good beyond the empanadas as well featuring traditional dishes from the north, so come hungry.
 I love their humita.